How Hard Seltzer Is Made: The Art & Science Behind The Popular Alcoholic Beverage

 To ensure the alcohol is one of the purest in the hard seltzer market and harvested in an environmentally responsible way, Served Drinks use pure wonky beet.

 The result?
 The crystal clear, ultra-clean tasting, four times distilled ServedPure™ gluten-free spirit.
-It has zero sugar or carbs, is suitable for vegans and people on gluten-free diets.

 You’ll find Served Hard Seltzers in two mouth-watering, all-natural flavours: